Diplomatic rank: Singapore

 FSASes, on the other hand, while still selected through some manner of written and observational assessments, are typically those bearing more conventional educational qualifications.
-While a number are still degree-holders, they are usually candidates from mainstream universities, or top university graduates who did so without "good" Honours.
-The FSAS class also include Polytechnic graduates (who possess Diplomas).
+These include graduates from top universities but without "good" honours, or from private and mainstream universities.
+A large number of FSASes also include Polytechnic graduates (who possess Diplomas).

 Given the above, FSOs typically occupy the managerial positions, while FSASes generally perform more operational roles.
 [Note: FSOs are typically the diplomats, while FSASes serve as support staff.]

 Officials from both schemes occupy billets at both the Singapore Ministry of Foreign Affairs, as well as Singapore's Overseas Missions (Embassies/High Commissions/Consulates-General/Consulates) - which number over 50.